gsantandrea/ShowMyNS/README.md

 IMPORTANT NOTES: read  this before executing!
 ---------------------------------------------

-* To run this program the file /etc/sudoers must be modified by commenting the following line:   `Defaults    requiretty`   because "ShowMyNetworkState" will run system commands with "sudo"

 * using your packet manager you must install `ethtool`,`openvswitch` , `bridge-utils`

 * If you don't want to insert password every time you have to add NOPASSWD configuration for your user in the `/etc/sudoers` file.
 Here's a brief tutorial: if you use Fedora and belong to the sudoer group named wheel you have to modify the file like the following: `%wheel ALL=(ALL)	NOPASSWD: ALL`  or in Ubuntu: `%sudo  ALL=(ALL)	NOPASSWD: ALL`.
 Use "id" command to discover the groups you belong to.
 Alternatively the sudo privilege may be related to your user name: `james  ALL=(ALL)	NOPASSWD: ALL`.
 Search on Google if you need more info.

 *  You can download an already compiled jar file from the [official site](https://sites.google.com/site/showmynetworkstate/).
 To run this program execute:
-     `java -jar showMy1.jar`
+     `sudo java -jar showMy1.jar`

-   Scala and JGraphx library are already bundled in the jar through sbt assembly
+   Scala and JGraphx library are already bundled in the jar through sbt assembly.
+If you want to repackage the application (with SBT and Scala installed) type `sbt assembly` in the root project folder, it will create a file named showMy1.jar in the target/scala-2.10  folder.

 The following network elements are shown: